fserrazes/RateKit/README.md

     <img src="https://img.shields.io/badge/macOs-10.15+-orange.svg" />
 </p>

-RateKit is a simple utility to prompt the users of your iOS or macOS apps to submit a review after a certain number of runs.
+RateKit is a straightforward utility designed to encourage users of your iOS or macOS apps to submit reviews after a specific number of app launches.

-This utility by default will not immediatly call for an app review, instead it keeps track until a minimum threshold of calls is hit before prompting the user for a review.
-It will also only request one review for each app version that is released.
+By default, this utility won't immediately request an app review.
+Instead, it monitors the app's usage until it reaches a minimum threshold of launches before prompting the user for a review.
+Additionally, it ensures that new review request will be made only after specified number of days have passed since the last review request.

 # Requirements